AdaCore/libadalang/user_manual/core_concepts.rst

       type Target_Address is mod 2 ** 64;
    end Arch;

-And finally the following project:
+And finally the following alternative main projects:

 .. code-block:: ada

-   --  "main.gpr"
+   --  "main32.gpr"
-   with "arch";
-   project Main is
+   project Main32 is
+      for Source_Dirs use (".", "arch32");
       for Main use ("main.adb");
+      for Object_Dir use "obj/main32";
+   end Main32;

+   --  "main64.gpr"
+   project Main64 is
+      for Source_Dirs use (".", "arch64");
+      for Main use ("main.adb");
+      for Object_Dir use "obj/main64";
-   end Main;
+   end Main64;

    --  "main.adb"
    with Ada.Text_IO, Arch;